nishanthdass/RAG-fact-checker/README.md

 When a video stream or MP4 file is input:

-- **WhisperX API** performs speech-to-text conversion.
-- **PyAnnote Audio** conducts speaker diarization to segment audio by speaker.
+- **WhisperX API** performs speech-to-text conversion and conducts speaker diarization to segment audio by speaker.
-- Speaker embeddings are compared against known embeddings of major political candidates for identification.
+- **PyAnnote Audio** creates embeddings Speaker embeddings which are compared against known embeddings of major political candidates for identification.

 ### Retrieval-Augmented Generation (RAG)